Teguh010/TeguhJs-tic-tac-toe/README.md

-# Scalable Tic Tac Toe in Javascript
+# Scalable Tic Tac Toe in Pure Javascript

 # Play This Game
 click this link to play this game 👉 https://teguh010.github.io/TeguhJs-tic-tac-toe/